 When using feedit https://github.com/FriendsOfTYPO3/feedit with current TYPO3 master, and one edits a content element in frontend, a popup with url

 This shows the backend edit form of the content element.

 The loading animation does not stop, and browser console shows:

 TypeError: t.TYPO3.settings is undefined ContextHelp.js:33 initialize ContextHelp.js:33 i ContextHelp.js:26 <anonymous> ContextHelp.js:96 execCb require.js:5 check require.js:5 enable require.js:5 bind require.js:5 emit require.js:5 each require.js:5 emit require.js:5 check require.js:5 enable require.js:5 bind require.js:5 emit require.js:5 each require.js:5 emit require.js:5 check require.js:5 enable require.js:5 init require.js:5 O require.js:5 completeLoad require.js:5 onScriptLoad require.js:5

 Reproducable with Firefox "75.0 (64-bit)" on Ubuntu 20.04 LTS.

 I don't see any change to the ContextHelp.ts file which broke the behaviour, maybe something else is involved?

-Updated by Oliver Hader 7 months ago
+Updated by Oliver Hader about 1 year ago

 - https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Sources/TypeScript/backend/Resources/Public/TypeScript/ContextHelp.ts#L40-L46 is retrieving the corresponding